onja-org/w2_css_frameworks_fail/README.md

 ## Getting Started

 ### Quick Start
-1. Navigate to the `lab/` directory
+1. Install dependencies with `npm install` (run from the root directory)
-2. Follow the detailed instructions in `lab/README.md`
+2. Navigate to the `lab/` directory for the hands-on exercises
-3. Install dependencies with `npm install`
+3. Follow the detailed instructions in `lab/README.md`
 4. Work through each section sequentially

 ## Learning Outcomes